lcnssantos/turing-bot/readme.md

 1. Run command `cp example.env .env`
 2. Open `.env` file with your favorite text editor tool and set the variables as follow:
-    - `BOT_TOKEN`: This is your bot token, provided by the bot father
+    - `TELEGRAM_BOT_TOKEN`: This is your bot token, provided by the bot father
-    - `COGNITIVE_API`: This is the Cognitive API url, if you're using local environment using provided `docker-compose.yml`, use `http://api:8080/` as value
-    - `PORT`: This is the port where the bot and cognitive api will run, for local environment using provided `docker-compose.yml`, use `3000` - note that this port will be forwarded by `docker` automatically.
+    - `PORT`: This is the port where the bot will run, for local environment using provided `docker-compose.yml`, use `8080` - note that this port will be forwarded by `docker` automatically to `3000`.
     - `MONGO_URL`: This is the MongoDb connection string that will store the cache response from `IBM -  Natural Language Understanding`, for local environment using provided `docker-compose`, use the value: `mongodb://turing:turing@mongo:27017/admin`
     - `IBM_API_KEY` and `IBM_API_URL` - these variables are the IBM cloud credentials.
+    - `ENV` - The environment where application is running, `DEV` or `PROD`
+    - `URL` - The actual url of application in order to setup the telegram webhooks.
+Only necessary for `PROD` environments.
 3. Run command `docker-compose-up -d ` to put your containers to working.

 ## Using

 1. Once that your containers is working well, you can just start a conversation with your bot and ask a lot of questions about programming

+## Technologies used

+1. `NodeJs` as javascript runtime;
+2. `Typescript` as primary programming language;
+3. `Docker` and `Docker Compose` for containers;
+4. `NestJs` as backend framework to handle http webhooks requests as well as dependency injection;
+5. `IBM Natural Language Understanding` to analyze the links and extract metadata.
+6. `MongoDb` to cache responses from `IBM Natural Language Understanding`
+7. `Telegraf` as wrapper to `Telegram Bot API`